Updated: Sep 13

 So what can be done?
 Well, nothing replaces the chance to be together physically, and to share stories, memories over a cup of tea.
 It is possible, however, to create a space online to remember a colleague who has died.
 Or to welcome back a colleague who has been bereaved.

 Online Memorial Services – simple dignified services, tailored to fit what’s most appropriate for any given work setting, can gather people from wherever they are based to share memories, offer sympathy, and enable everyone to acknowledge the loss suffered together.
 While they are no substitute for what’s possible in -person when people gather at a funeral, they do allow for the opportunity to acknowledge the loss and validate the feelings of those affected.
-Offered by an Interfaith Minister, Patricia Higgins, these memorials can be tailored to express whatever beliefs/ sentiments are most fitting for the deceased, the bereaved, and those seeking to offer the support.
+Patricia Higgins, a Onespirit Interfaith Minister, who is making these memorials available, explains that 'these memorials can be tailored to express whatever beliefs/ sentiments are most fitting for the deceased, the bereaved, and those seeking to offer their support.'

-Commenting on a service held for a former colleague, Sylvester, CEO of a consulting firm said ‘Patricia arranged a beautiful service which was a very dignified tribute for our colleague friend, a source of comfort to all and in particular to her family, who wished to attend.
-Patricia accommodated so well each individual’s preferences, and there was space to listen, reflect, and take comfort.
+Commenting on a service held for a former colleague, Sylvester, CEO of a consulting firm said 'the service was a very dignified tribute for our colleague friend, a source of comfort to all and in particular to her family, who wished to attend.
+There was space to listen, reflect, and take comfort.